James Freeman founded Shitbox Rally in 2010 after losing both of his parents to cancer within 12 months.

 Research Funding Model

 Previously, Box Rallies was able to fund multi-state research projects via Cancer Council grants.
-In 2019, Box Rallies & Cancer Council are taking a new approach – one that means Box Rallies will fund the most outstanding cancer research projects nationally.
+In 2019, Box Rallies and Cancer Council took a new approach – one that means Box Rallies will fund the most outstanding cancer research projects nationally.

 For more information on the Box Rallies, visit the website.